 There plight is not at all dissimilar to that of being an employee to a boss who operates as a tyrant.
 Yes, I just called my parenting style tyrannical.

-Many of us work as employees at our main gig.
+Many of us work as employees at our main job.
 The idea of starting a side gig – even one that doesn’t make money – where we get to be both the employer and employee – should create a lot of excitement.
 You finally get to decide how things are done.
 Unlike my four year old.

 Support at Work

 It is not an uncommon experience as an employee to put a ton of work into something simply to feel a complete utter lack of support.
 This then leads to resentment and dissatisfaction.
+When our administrators don’t know how to eat last, it greatly impacts our job satisfaction.

 If you are running your own side hustle, though, you get your support from somewhere else – namely you, your family, and your friends.
 This is why, if you are going to pursue a side hustle or passion project, you need to have complete support from your family.